haikyuu/hugo-blog/content/posts/Exploring-Edge-db.md

 Notice that we have 3 `.then()` in the last sentence ...
 That's less backend code for you ... for free

 Less code `->` Less Bugs 🐛🐞🕷 `+` easier maintainability.

+And it doesn't stop here.
+There is even a [`FOR` loop](https://edgedb.com/docs/edgeql/statements/for#for)!

 Wait, there is more.

 You get a Graphql API for free!

+Spin it up with one command:

 ```typescript jsx
 CONFIGURE SYSTEM INSERT Port {